mbund/blog/src/content/blog/python-isnt-easy.md

 > Nobody uses `pip` anymore!
 We use conda or poetry!

-Admittedly I haven't used conda much, but I agree that [poetry](https://python-poetry.org) is the only good Python package manager.
+Admittedly I haven't used conda much, but I agree that [poetry](https://python-poetry.org) is the only good Python package manager (update 2024-08-27: [uv](https://github.com/astral-sh/uv) is another incredible package manager for Python!).
 It has actual lockfiles and good practices.
-It can be translated into nix very easily.
+It can be translated into Nix very easily.
 Unfortunately most of the ecosystem hasn't adopted it, and the majority of packages are raw `pip`.

 If you are using Python, _please please please please please_ use poetry.